adam000/foreach-git-dir/README.md

 ## About

+NOTE: I am currently transitioning from this single-purpose project to a more general approach.
+I'll update the README as it takes shape.

 This is a project to help me keep tabs on the leftover work I have in other projects.
 Given a directory, check-git-dirs will recurse and find all possible git roots.
 It then checks for any outstanding changes (and stashes, if specified) and displays